One of the questions I’m often asked by readers, is how to pick a blog niche.

 Each of these niche blogs cover different topics in unique ways.
 Now, let’s examine each of these blog niche examples.

 This’ll give you an idea of the wide range of potential blog niches you can successfully create a blog business plan (and build a happy audience) around.
+Now let’s go step-by-step through these examples.

 Example #1.
 Digital Photography School (Blog Niche: Photography)